What Women Should Know About Intrauterine Devices (IUDs)

 The discomfort is highly variable, she adds.
 “For example, a woman who has not been pregnant before may be more likely to have cramps afterward, because her uterus is smaller and the IUD may cause some uterine irritability when inserted.
 Also, patients who experience cramping with their periods may have more intense cramping during the procedure and afterward,” she says.
 “However, I have had many patients tell me they’re fine after the insertion is over, and they experience very little cramping afterward.”

 For some women, cramps may continue one to two days after insertion.
 To help with potential cramping pain, Dr. Madden recommends that most patients take ibuprofen before and after insertion.
-Or, if the IUD insertion is expected to be more difficult—as it can be for a woman who has not yet had children or has had previous cervix procedures—a local anesthetic may be used to numb the area.
+Or, if the IUD insertion is expected to be more difficult—as it can be for a woman who has not yet had children or has had previous cervix procedures—a local anesthetic, such as lidocaine, may be used to numb the area.
 If you are worried about pain with insertion, Dr. Madden recommends talking to your provider.

 Following the insertion of a hormonal IUD, most women have some irregular bleeding, which is typically light, for the first three to six months.
 For a copper IUD, there may be some spotting after insertion or for the first couple of months, Dr. Madden adds.